etf1/kafka-transformer/README.md

 # Overview

-The main goal of this project is to be able to consume messages from a topic, perform a customizable transformation and publish the result to another topic.
+The main goal of this project is to be able to consume messages from a topic, perform a customizable transformation and project the result to another topic via a kafka producer or to an external system with a custom projector.

 The user of this library provides a transformation by providing an implementation of the interface `Transformer` as described below:

 ```golang